 How Do Land Loans Work?

-Pros And Cons Of Land Loans
+Pros And Cons Of Land And Lot Loans

 It’s important to understand the realities and drawbacks of applying for a land loan.
-For example, because it’s a riskier transaction, there is a lack of collateral which makes some lenders less willing to loan to borrowers.
-When it comes to financing, there is also the potential for a higher down payment and higher interest rates.
+For example, when there isn’t a house to use as collateral, a land loan can be riskier for lenders, which makes many lenders less willing to lend money.
+When it comes to financing, there is also the potential for a higher down payment requirement and higher interest rates.

 How To Get A Land Loan